 Are contests illegal in Quebec?
 Why do contests commonly exclude Quebec?

 Contests are not illegal in Quebec – there are just a few additional requirements that need to be met in addition to those required for the rest of Canada.
-These include: filing the rules and creative copy 30 days before contest launch (though late filings are possible and fairly common); translating contest rules; paying a duty to the Regie in Quebec (which depends on where the contest is open, but if Canada-wide is 3% of prize value); and a filing on the completion of the contest with a notice of prize awards, winners, etc. There is also some specific language that needs to be included in contest rules for contests open in Quebec and it can also be prudent to run a contest concept by Quebec counsel before launching a promotion to check any other specific requirements in Quebec.
+These include: filing the rules and creative copy 30 days before contest launch (though late filings are possible and fairly common); translating contest rules; paying duty to the Regie in Quebec (which depends on where the contest is open, but if Canada-wide is 3% of the prize value); and a filing on the completion of the contest with a notice of prize awards, winners, etc. There is also some specific language that needs to be included in contest rules for contests open in Quebec and it can also be prudent to run a contested concept by Quebec counsel before launching a promotion to check any other specific requirements in Quebec.

 What are the Types of Contests in Sweepstakes?

 There are several online contests and sweepstakes.
 You can browse and save your favourites and manage what to play or not.

 Single Entry Contest

 Single-entry sweepstakes are quick and easy to enter.
 You don’t have to remember to come back every day or every week; once you’ve submitted your entry, you can forget about the sweepstake until the winner is drawn.
 Each person (or household, computer, or IP address) can enter one time only.
 This means that everyone who enters has the same chance to win.
 These are great sweepstakes if you don’t have much time to sweep, or to enter for prizes that you’d like to have but aren’t really wild about.